-- 6.4 These targets are higher than in the Draft Determination for two main reasons: - In response to the CEPA assessment, Dublin Airport has provided substantially more detailed evidence which has caused us to change our view on the level of Opex required to efficiently operate the airport in the interests of airport users over the coming regulatory period. - We consider that it is necessary to allow Dublin Airport time to achieve the efficiencies identified by CEPA.
+- 6.4 These targets are higher than in the Draft Determination for two main reasons: - In response to the CEPA assessment, Dublin Airport has provided substantially more detailed evidence which has caused us to change our view on the level of Opex required to efficiently operate the airport in the interests of airport users over the coming regulatory period. - We consider that it is necessary to allow Dublin Airport more time to achieve the efficiencies identified by CEPA.
 Consequently, we first calculate a 2019 starting point based on actual data from the first 9 months of the year and forecasts for the remaining 3 months.
 We use this to develop a glidepath starting in 2020 and ending in 2024 at CEPA's target, excluding the CIP uplifts.
-We then add the CIP uplifts.
-Following the referral from the Appeals Panel on this point, we have subsequently varied our approach such that the CEPA number is adopted from 2022, meaning that the glidepath is still calculated as previously but is applied in 2020 and 2021 only. - 6.5 We have also introduced a passthrough mechanism for particular costs which we consider to be largely outside the control of Dublin Airport and subject to uncertainty, such as rates or particular regulatory charges.
+We then add the CIP uplifts. - 6.5 We have also introduced a passthrough mechanism for particular costs which we consider to be largely outside the control of Dublin Airport and subject to uncertainty, such as rates or particular regulatory charges.
 Most notably, an increase in Dublin Airport's rates bill could add an additional €0.40-€0.50 per passenger to these allowances over the period.
 In this Final Determination, we provisionally maintain the rates allowances as per the Draft Determination.
 There will be annual reconciliations between these estimates and the ultimate exposure of the regulated entity.
-Following a referral from the Appeals Panel in relation to the mathematical application of this mechanism, we have made some adjustments to the formulae such that the mechanism will operate as was intended.
-We have introduced a new term, the y Factor, and undone the change to k Factor such that it is now unrelated to the passthrough mechanism.